Al-Safa (Syria): Volcanic activities

 The field contains numerous vents which have been active during the Holocene Epoch (12,000 years ago).
 A boiling lava lake was observed in the Es Safa volcanic area in the middle of the 19th century (see Erta Ale in Ethiopia and Puʻu ʻŌʻō in Hawaii for reference).

 Demography

 The region was frequently used by the Druze through history as a refuge in the years of war.
 The whole region currently lies within As-Suwayda Governorate, as the governorate's borders run along the region's boundaries.
 Only roaming Bedouins visit it occasionally, in addition to some archaeologists.
 Safaitic inscriptions were first discovered in this area in 1857, and were named after the region.

 Syrian civil war

 In the Syrian civil war, al-Safa became the last pocket of ISIL in the As-Suwayda Governorate and the Rif-Damasiq Governorate.
 It was surrounded by the Syrian Army in the As-Suwayda offensive.
-The area was captured on 17 November 2018.
+The area was recaptured by Syria on 17 November 2018.